zavolanlab/TECtool/README.md

 --genome Homo_sapiens.GRCh38.dna_sm.primary_assembly.fixed.fa \
 --output_dir results
 ```

+*Note:* Some warnings will appear because the dataset that we use is small.

 In order to test the vizualization script please first check the section [Plot novel exons](README.md#plot-novel-exons) (for proper installation of R dependencies) and then run the following example:
 ```